llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

               of arrays, and so the OpenMP code produced by source-to-source mode would be more confusing to understand.
+            * A scalar member of a class/struct/union is omitted for this case because the OpenMP *imp* DA is for the class/struct/union not the member.
-        * When the suppressing DMA is not `no_create`, regardless of the variable type, the variable should already be present on the device due to the suppressing DMA, and so no new allocation or data transfers are expected to be possible regardless of the map type.
-Because Clacc depends on the implicit `tofrom` for non-scalars, Clacc chooses `tofrom` for scalars for consistency.
+        * When the suppressing DMA is not `no_create`:
+            * Regardless of the variable type, the variable should already be present on the device due to the suppressing DMA, and so no new allocation or data transfers are expected to be possible regardless of the map type.
+            * Because Clacc depends on the implicit `tofrom` for non-scalars, Clacc chooses `tofrom` for scalars for consistency.
+            * If the variable is a class/struct/union member, the OpenMP *imp* DA is for the class/struct/union not the member, but partial presence counts as presence when an OpenMP DA is *imp*, as discussed above for arrays.
         * When the variable is already present, including when the suppressing DMA is `no_create`, the `map` clauses will redundantly increment and decrement the variable's dynamic